A flexible workplace is one of the most talked about things in talent management and the corporate world right now.

 There appears to be a disconnect between the availability of flexibility and training for employees as to how to utilize it.

 Another challenge tends to be management.
+To help your management team advance, see these leadership training videos.

 While upper-level executives and HR employees may espouse the benefits of flexibility, mid-level managers may not be onboard, or they may not have the training necessary to handle it.